jacob3141/qtjack/README.md

 ```

-How to use QJackAudio to build a JACK client
+How to use QJack to build a JACK client
 ==========

 Sample code: